smithev95/NEFP-Capstone/README.md

    # Checklist before requesting a review
    [ ] I have performed a self-review of my code
-   [ ] If it is a core feature, I have added thorough tests.
+   [ ] If it is a core feature, I have added thorough tests or throroughly tested manually [ ] Will this be part of a product update?
-   [ ] Do we need to implement analytics?
-   [ ] Will this be part of a product update?
 If yes, please write one phrase about this update.
    ```
 4. At least one team member has to review and approve the PR before the changes can be merged to `main`.
 5. Add the PR link to the associated ticket in the Kanban board
 6. Mark the ticket as completed.

-## Some git commands

-1.

 ## Project Kanban Board